muhammedjamsheer/Angular/Basics.md

 1. template- In this property, we can pass the HTML tags or code directly as inline code.
 1. templayeUrl  - This property always accepts the HTML file name with its related file path.
 1. styles / stylesUrls - To provide an inline style, we need to use styles, and to provide an external file path or URL, we need to use styleUrls.
-1. providers – it is used to inject different types of custom services within the component
+1. providers – it is an array and it is used to inject different types of custom services within the component

 #### Life Cycle of a Component
 1. __constructor__ -constructor is called when a component or directive is created by calling new on the class.
 It is mostly used  to set up Dependency Injection, Initialization of class fields, etc.